lifewalker16/MessMate/README.md

 # MessMate
-Hostel Management App for Students.
+Hostel Management App for Students.A Digital solution to Managing Hostel Mess operations.